Theomat/theomat.github.io/_pages/random.md

 - Research for Science should be open-access.
 Notice that this is a statement which means it is not up for debate.
 - [Slow science](http://slow-science.org/)
 - If I have a powerful program synthesis algorithm, I'd ask it to generate a program synthesis algorithm and see if it finds itself.
 Can it find a strictly better algorithm with respect to time but with the same power?
-- What if we changed the reviewing system to be less random?
+- What if we could thumbs up and thumbs down paper on Arxiv?
+Would good papers be rewarded or only marketable papers?

 ## Random thoughts

 - *What if by taking a picture of the sky and giving my location, some algorithm could tell me the rain quantity and time very locally?*

   > Let's say I go out in the center of Bordeaux for a total of 2 hours, I could know if I need to take an umbrella just for those 2 hours.
+There are some applications but they do not seem to work so well...

 - What is the opposite of white-snow? black-soot?
 If you have something better, please tell me.